ut2310/memory_management_take_home/README.md

 ### Caveats

-You don't have access to running the actual agent, so you will have to operate in this space of limited testing ability.
+You don't have access to running the actual agent, so you will need to operate with limited testing ability.
-  - Using synthetically generated data can be very helpful
+  - Using synthetically generated data can be very helpful.

 ### Final Deliverable
-You need to expand upon or design a new memory system that will exceed the performance of the current system.
-The goal you are optimizing for is to have a system that minimizes the amount of repeated tool calls due to forgetting.
-If the agent makes a tool call it already made previously purely because it didn't have enough information about it context and not for an other reason (e.g. the tool call errored before, the environment changed since a tool call was last run and now the tool call has different expected outputs), then the agent memory management has room for improvement.
+You need to expand upon, or design, a new memory system that will exceed the performance of the current system.
+The goal you are optimizing for is a system that minimizes repeated tool calls caused by forgetting.
+If the agent makes a tool call it already made previously purely because it didn't have enough information about its context—and not for another reason (e.g., the tool call previously failed, or the environment changed since the last run and now the call has different expected outputs)—then the agent's memory management has room for improvement.

-You must also build some level of metrics/evals to demonstrate that you're memory management system is better.
-As stated in the caveat this can be hard to do given you don't have access to the main agent, but given the prompt geneerating synthetic data can help compare different systems.
+You must also build some level of metrics/evaluations to demonstrate that your memory management system is better.
+As stated in the caveats, this can be hard to do given you don't have access to the main agent; however, given the prompt, generating synthetic data can help compare different systems.

 There is a lot of room for exploration within this task, so feel free to take your own route and use the ideas presented above very minimally.

 ## Logistics
-You have starting Saturday at 12 AM PST to Sunday 8 PM PST to finish the task.
-Within this time frame feel free to send batches of questions as necessary to rithvik@a37.ai.
+You have from Saturday at 12 AM PST to Sunday at 8 PM PST to finish the task.
+During this time, feel free to send batches of questions to rithvik@a37.ai.

-After the alotted time period has completed we'll have a call where you will need to walk us through your exploration process, code, and final results.
+After the allotted time period, we'll schedule a call where you'll walk us through your exploration process, code, and final results.